DataDog/hiring-engineers/answers.md

 + Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-⋅⋅⋅Since PostgreSQL is the only database we learned at GA, I installed this by running the following commands in my root directory:
+Since PostgreSQL is the only database we learned at GA, I installed this by running the following commands in my root directory:

 ```
 sudo apt-get update && sudo apt-get upgrade
 sudo apt-get install postgresql postgresql-contrib
 ```

-⋅⋅⋅ I ran into a little speed bump here as I was receiving an authentication error, and needed to alter the authentication config file... so I did!
+I ran into a little speed bump here as I was receiving an authentication error, and needed to alter the authentication config file... so I did!
 I ran `$ sudo nano /etc/postgresql/9.1/main/pg_hba.conf` and wrote `local all postgres peer`, which...according to [this handy site](https://chartio.com/resources/tutorials/how-to-set-the-default-user-password-in-postgresql/), this is an authentication rule that "simply tells Postgres that for local connections established to all databases for the user postgres, authenticate using the peer protocol."
 Then I ran `sudo -u postgres psql` and was in!

-⋅⋅⋅ Aaannnddd back to the docs.
+Aaannnddd back to the docs.
 So I created a user with proper access to my PostgreSQL server by running the commands
 ```
 create user datadog with password '<PASSWORD>';
 grant SELECT ON pg_stat_database to datadog;
 CREATE DATABASE pg_stat_database;
 ```

-⋅⋅⋅ Then, I ran the permissions:
+Then, I ran the permissions:
 ```
 psql -h localhost -U datadog postgres -c \
 "select * from pg_stat_database LIMIT(1);"